okta/okta-auth-js/README.md

 By default all tokens will be stored under the key `okta-token-storage`.
 You may want to change this if you have multiple apps running on a single domain which share the same storage type.
 Giving each app a unique storage key will prevent them from reading or writing each other's token values.

-###### `tooManyRenewsSecondsWindow`

-Default to 30 seconds.
-When [autorenew](#autorenew) is on, the client may run into a scenario that it keep sending renew requests (mostly caused by misconfigure of local clock), which may cause rate limit issue for the whole application.
-This SDK maintains a time window to detect if the latest 10 renew requests happen in the time window.
-When issue is detected the SDK emits an `error` event with `AuthSdkError` and blocks the autoRenew process.

 ##### `cookies`

 An object containing additional properties used when setting cookies